 Box 9-Federal Income Tax Withheld.
 This is the total federal income tax withheld from your NSSEB, tier 2, VDB, and supplemental annuity payments.
 Include this on your income tax return as tax withheld.
+If you are a nonresident alien and your tax withholding rate and/or country of legal residence changed during 1998, you will receive more than one Form RRB-1099-R for 1998.
+Therefore, add the amounts in box 9 of all Forms RRB-1099-R you receive for 1998 to determine your total amount of U.S. federal income tax withheld for 1998.

 Box 10-Rate of Tax.
 If you are taxed as a U.S. citizen or legal resident, this box does not apply to you.
-If you are a nonresident alien, an entry in this box indicates the rate at which tax was withheld on the NSSEB, tier 2, VDB, and supplemental annuity payments that were paid to you in 1997.
-If you are a nonresident alien whose tax was withheld at more than one rate during 1997, you will receive a separate Form RRB-1099-R for each rate change during 1997.
+If you are a nonresident alien, an entry in this box indicates the rate at which tax was withheld on the NSSEB, tier 2, VDB, and supplemental annuity payments that were paid to you in 1998.
+If you are a nonresident alien whose tax was withheld at more than one rate during 1998, you will receive a separate Form RRB-1099-R for each rate change during 1998.

 Box 11-Country.
 If you are taxed as a U.S. citizen or legal resident, this box does not apply to you.
-If you are a nonresident alien, an entry in this box indicates the country of which you are a legal resident for tax purposes at the time you received railroad retirement payments in 1997.
-If you are a nonresident alien who maintained legal residence in more than one country during 1997, you will receive a separate Form RRB-1099-R for each country of legal residence during
+If you are a nonresident alien, an entry in this box indicates the country of which you are a legal resident for tax purposes at the time you received railroad retirement payments in 1998.
+If you are a nonresident alien who maintained legal residence in more than one country during 1998, you will receive a separate Form RRB-1099-R for each country of legal residence during 1998.

 Box 12-Medicare Premium Total.
 This is for information purposes only.
-This is the total amount of Part B Medicare premiums deducted from your railroad retirement annuity payments in 1997.
-Medicare premium refunds will not be included in the Medicare total.
+The amount shown in this box represents the total amount of Part B Medicare premiums deducted from your railroad retirement annuity payments in 1998.
+Medicare premium refunds are not included in the Medicare total.
 The Medicare total is normally shown on Form RRB-1099 (if you are a citizen or legal resident of the United States) or Form RRB-1042S (if you are a nonresident alien).
-However, if Form RRB-1099 or Form RRB-1042S is not required for your 1997 taxes, then this total will be shown on Form RRB-1099-R. If your Medicare premiums were deducted from your social security benefits, paid by a third party, and/or you paid the premiums by direct billing, your Medicare total will not be shown in this box.
+However, if Form RRB-1099 or Form RRB-1042S is not required for your 1998 taxes, then this total will be shown on Form RRB-1099-R. If your Medicare premiums were deducted from your social security benefits, paid by a third party, and/or you paid the premiums by direct billing, your Medicare total will not be shown in this box.

 The amounts shown on Form RRB-1099-R do not reflect any special rules, such as the death benefit exclusion, capital gain treatment or the special 5- or 10-year tax option for lump-sum payments, or tax-free rollovers.
-To determine if any of these rules might apply to your benefits, see the discussions about them later.
+To determine if any of these rules apply to your benefits, see the discussions about them later.